lfrsales/73-formed-theme/README.md

 * Customizable Form Styles
 * Language Selector
 * Modal for Login
+	* NOTE: If the Modal for Login theme setting is enabled then you should not add a login widget to the page.
+This will cause a System Error when attempting to login.
+If you want to add a login widget to the page make sure to disable the Modal for Login theme setting and then the login will work as expected.
 * Customizable Link Colors
 * Show or Hide the Control Menu for logged in Users via the personal menu.
 	* This requires an additional module available [here](https://github.com/lfrsales/toggle-control-menu-personal-menu-entry/blob/master/modules/toggle-control-menu-personal-menu-entry/build/libs/com.liferay.users.admin.web.internal.product.navigation.personal.menu.toggle.control.menu-1.0.0.jar).